-Some incoming freshman will be required to attend our outstanding Freshman Prep program during the summer prior to the start of school based on HSPT scores and middle school grades.
+Some incoming freshmen will be required to attend our outstanding Freshman Prep program during the summer prior to the start of school based on HSPT scores and middle school grades.
 The program encompasses Language Arts, Algebra Skills, and Executive Functions, and the courses will ensure that students are adequately prepared for academic success during their freshman year.
 The courses are face-to-face courses and daily attendance is required over the 3 week session.

-Language Arts This course will help students with preparation and comprehension for their summer reading assignments and will ensure that they are ready for their freshman English course at Santa Margarita.
+Language Arts will help students with preparation and comprehension for their summer reading assignments and will ensure that they are ready for their freshman English course at Santa Margarita.
 The course reintroduces and bolsters students' reading, grammar, annotation, writing, and analytic skills in order to prepare students for their summer reading, The Alchemist.
 In conjunction with the skills taught in Academic Strategies, students will also be prepared to use the Learning Portal (our web based learning management system) and turnitin.com.

 Algebra Skills is a valuable course for students who may have experienced difficulty in mathematics in middle school or on the HSPT.
 Students will review and strengthen their knowledge of fractions, real numbers, decimals, ratios, percentages, as well as preview the first few chapters taught in Algebra 1.